mmerickel/pyramid_auth_demo/README.rst

 Pyramid has the ability to handle complex authentication and authorization patterns.
 How to do so is a constant source of frustration for new users.
-This is a demo intended to showcase Pyramid's authorization capabilities specifically for URL Dispatch.
+This is a demo intended to showcase Pyramid's authorization capabilities.
+A lot of the demo focuses on URL Dispatch.
+If you are interested in traversal, do not despair as authorization via traversal is virtually indistinguishable from the object-level security demo and all of the concepts learned transfer over easily.

 This demo is built around a wiki-style website to allows users to view and create pages.
 The supported URL structure is as follows::